Sai-Nilayam/character_classifier/README.md

 This is a Character Recogniser Application.
 The way it is intended to be used is, all you need to request to one of the page to our server with the required parameters.
 Our Server will Respond you back with the appropriate answer.

-In this project right now there are just three classes Alpha-class-0, Beta-class-1, Gamma-class-2.
+In this project right now there are just three classes Alpha - class-0, Beta - class-1, Gamma - class-2.
 Use cropped images of the characters.
 As shown in the figure below.

 Usage